The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Sample stars of cerium abundances

-Finally, the comparison between \gspspec\ and F19 allows to conclude that both studies are on the same reference scale (which is not the case for APOGEE) and that no calibration is required for the interpretation of the \gspspec\ \CeFe.
+Finally, the comparison between \gspspec\ and F19 allows us to conclude that both studies are on the same reference scale (which is not the case for APOGEE), and that no calibration is required to interpret the \gspspec\ \CeFe.